YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 You can set the following environment variables before sourcing :code:`ydb_env_set` or running the :code:`ydb` script;

 * **ydb_chset** - set it to "M" to run YottaDB in M mode and "UTF-8" to run YottaDB in UTF-8 mode.
 The default when sourcing :code:`ydb_env_set` is UTF-8 mode.
 YottaDB natively (i.e., without sourcing :code:`ydb_env_set`) defaults to M mode.
-Since UTF-8 mode requires a UTF-8 locale to be set in LC_CTYPE or LC_ALL, if a locale is not specified, :code:`ydb_env_set` also attempts to set a UTF-8 locale.
-Since YottaDB in UTF-8 mode often requires ydb_icu_version to be set, if it is not set, :code:`ydb_env_set` attempts to determine the ICU version on the system and set it.
+Since UTF-8 mode requires the locale setting LC_CTYPE (as reported by the :code:`locale` command) to specify a character set with UTF-8 encoding, if a locale is not specified, :code:`ydb_env_set` also attempts to set an available UTF-8 locale.
+As YottaDB in UTF-8 mode may require ydb_icu_version to be set, if it is not set, :code:`ydb_env_set` attempts to set the environment variable to the version installed on the system.

 * **ydb_dir** - set this to define a directory for the environment set and managed by :code:`ydb_env_set`.
 If it is not set, :code:`ydb_env_set` uses :code:`$HOME/.yottadb`.